kamahell87/kamahell87.github.io/_tabs/about.md

 about how I try to learn new things, setting up new services, without getting mad.\
 _**- Interesting...
 Who are you again?**_\
 I am an italian guy who moved to the UK to work.
 I am passionate about IT and my heart is powered by Linux.\
-Funny enough, I don't have an IT education.
-No CS degree here, just the good old curiosity.\
 _**- Cool!
 What are the main topics you're interested in?**_\
 Virtualization and containers mainly, with a sprinkle of automation.\
 _**- Sounds amazing!
 Let me take a look around**_\